fastify/fastify/docs/Reference/Validation-and-Serialization.md

 fastify.post('/the/url', { schema }, handler)
 ```

-For `body` schema, it's further possible to differentiate the schema per content
+For `body` schema, it is further possible to differentiate the schema per content
 type by nesting the schemas inside `content` property.
 The schema validation
 will be applied based on the `Content-Type` header in the request.